 For fiscal year 2021, the State again utilized the austerity measures due to the initial loss of revenue in the second quarter of 2020.
 The School System saw a reduction in State funding of \$11.5 million.
 In mid-year, the State restored a portion of the austerity reduction and the net reduction was \$4.5 million for fiscal year 2021.
-In fiscal year 2022, the State continued with austerity measures at the \$4.5 million level for the School District.
-This was eliminated at the mid-term budget adjustment for 2022 to fully fund earnings.
+In fiscal year 2022, the State continued with austerity measures at the \$4.5 million level for the School System.
+The reduction was eliminated at the mid-term budget adjustment to fully fund QBE earnings for 2022.
+In fiscal year 2023, the State's initial budget fully funded QBE earnings.
+The elimination of the funding cuts demonstrates the State of Georgia's current strong economy.